Kashipur, Uttarakhand: Geography

 At 29.22°N 78.95°E, and 180 km northwest of New Delhi, Kashipur is located in the south-west of the Kumaon region of Uttarakhand in the Terai – an area of relatively low-lying land, ranging between 500 and 1,000 feet (150 and 300 metres) above sea level and crossed by Kumaon's main north–south watershed between the basins of the Rivers Ramganga and Kosi.
 To the north of the city lies the Bhabar tract of Ramnagar, which separates the area from Shivalik Hills.
 Kashipur is drained only by minor rivers and lakes, primarily by Dhela river, a tributary of River Ramganga.
 Several rivers and stream cross the region transversely and leave their deposit making the land fertile.
 However, these also dissect the region which renders it unfit for agriculture.
 Kosi is the master stream flowing in the western part with its broad course from north to south.

+Climate

+Kashipur has been ranked 19th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.